EdgeTX/edgetx.github.io/docs/nda.md

 **13. Acknowledgement**

-   - By participating in the EdgeTX Team, the team members acknowledge that they have read, understood, and agree to be bound by this Policy.
+   - By participating in the EdgeTX Team, team members acknowledge that they have read, understood, and agree to be bound by this Policy.